Try setting a free SSL certificate on the GCP load balancer using the gcloud command

 8. Create an IP address

-We will add the step of creating an SSL certificate to this, but it seems that there will be no problem if you do it somewhere before creating the target proxy.
+To this we will add a step to create an SSL certificate, but it seems that there will be no problem if you do this at some point before creating the target proxy.

-Additionally, SSL certificates are not available immediately after creation and may take some time to provision, so it's best to do this in plenty of time.
+Also, since the SSL certificate will not be available immediately after creation and it takes some time to provision, it is best to do this work with plenty of time in mind.

 That's it.